450112489/nvim_configration/README.md

 Tools including nvim zsh tmux and several needed plugs will be installed automaticly
 The rest thing you have to do is to use it and work on it.

-PS:
-    The prefix of tmux is modified by me as Ctrl+x